projectdx/js-unit-testing-guide/README.md

 ### Don't test multiple concerns in the same test

-If a method has several end results, each one should be tested separately.
+With the exception of Redux-Sagas, if a method has several end results, each one should be tested separately.
 Whenever a bug occurs, it will help you locate the source of the problem.

 **Bad**